Skip to main content

 Once all steps are configured, click the ‘Publish’ button to activate your workflow.
 Your agent is now live and will execute as defined when the workflow runs.

-Explore a more in depth explanation of how the Agents works.
+Explore a more in-depth explanation of how the Agents work.

 Best Practices